aurora-is-near/intents-swap-widget/docs/configuration.md

 ### `onWalletSignin`

 Used to trigger wallet connection for main action button.
-If not set button has "Connect wallet" and it's not clickable.
+If not set button has "Connect wallet" label and it's not clickable.

 ### `onWalletSignout`